Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 It is reminded that that in [1] and [2], early iterations of a time-of-flight-based image reconstruction algorithm using the first arrival of the signals is used for providing initial guess for the Green's inversion approaches.
 In study [3], which fully corresponds to an image reconstruction using time-of-flight data in full-3D geomtery, the interpolation is done using a neighboring approach.

-2- A digital breast phantom developed by Mark Anastasio's group is used in this project.
+2) A digital breast phantom developed by Mark Anastasio's group is used in this project.
 This phantom must be downloaded via the link:'... https://anastasio.bioengineering.illinois.edu/downloadable-content/oa-breast-database/ [4].
 The folder 'Neg_47_Left' is used for simulation of UST data for all studies in this toolbox.
 The folder 'Neg_47_Left' must be added to the directory:
 '.../simulation/data/phantom/OA-BREAST/Neg_47_Left/...'

-3- run ''startup_simulation_ust.m''
+3) Run ''startup_simulation_ust.m''

-3- run examples in the path ''...r-Wave/simulation/examples-simulation/....''
+4) Run examples in the path ''...r-Wave/simulation/examples-simulation/....''
 ____________________________________________________________________________

 RUNNING EXAMPLES